-Also known as Jordanus Fluvius or Jordanis, this constellation representing the river Jordan was introduced by the Dutchman Petrus Plancius on his celestial globe of 1612.
-He created it from the eight ‘unformed’ stars that Ptolemy had listed in the Almagest as lying outside the figure of Ursa Major.
+Also known as Jordanus Fluvius or Jordanis, this constellation representing the river Jordan was introduced by the Dutch cartographer Petrus Plancius on his celestial globe of 1612.
+It incorporated eight ‘unformed’ stars that Ptolemy had listed in the Almagest as lying outside the figure of Ursa Major.
 These stars are the modern Alpha and Beta Canes Venatici, Alpha, 31, and 38 Lyncis, and three others of uncertain identity (see here).
+On his globe he depicted the river as flowing from two fountains named Ior and Dan.

 The German astronomer Jacob Bartsch first depicted the constellation in print on the charts in his book Usus Astronomicus Planisphaerii Stellati of 1624, as a result of which he was sometimes erroneously credited with its invention.
-Bartsch explained that the river had two sources, namely Jor and Dan, but not every chart showed it this way, including his own.
+Bartsch explained that the river had two sources, namely Ior and Dan, but not every chart showed it this way, including his own.
 One that did was by Bartsch’s mentor Isaac Habrecht (1589–1633) in 1628, illustrated below.
 Habrecht had previously included Jordanus and several other new Plancius constellations on a globe of 1621, from which Bartsch first learned of them.

 Jordanus rose under the tail of the Great Bear in what is now Canes Venatici.
 From there it flowed between the Bear and Leo (an area now occupied by Hevelius’s subsequent creations Leo Minor and Lynx), ending next to Camelopardalis, another Plancius invention.
 The German globe maker Johann Ludwig Andreae (1667–1725) reversed the direction of flow on his planisphere of 1724 (below), placing the twin sources next to the head of the Bear.